k8s-platform-hub/hello-python-flask/README.md

 $ git push hasura master
 ```

-Once the git push completes, the Flask microservice (called `app`) will be available at a URL.
+Once the git push goes through, Flask microservice (called `app`) will be available at a URL.

 ```bash
 # Open the flask app url in browser